singh1114/blockchain-dev.xyz/_posts/2021-05-15-third-generation-blockchain-cardano.md

 #### Allowing more data to pass - Solving Networking bottlenecks

 To solve this, Cardano is trying to make use of a protocol called, [RINA or Recursive InterNetwork Architecture](https://www.martingeddes.com/think-tank/network-architecture-research-tcp-ip-vs-rina/).
-With use of this, Cardano will be able to scale at a level of capturing 100s or 1000s of transactions per second.
+With the use of this, Cardano will be able to scale at a level of capturing 100s or 1000s of transactions per second.

-#### Solving the issue with Data
+#### Solving the issue with Data size

+Blockchain is architected in a way that all nodes in the chain need to have information related to every transaction.
+But the issue with this approach is that each and